 The Western rift arm of EARS includes the Albertine rift and runs < 2100 km from L. Albert in the north to L. Malawi in south.
 Unlike the Eastern rift, it is less advanced and is also less volcanically active.
-The two branches of EARS later south converge in Tanzania and form a triple junction at the Rungwe volcanic complex in Mbeya area.
-The development of the Western branch of the EARS may have developed due to the failure of the Eastern rift to effectively propagate southward as it encountered a rather stable Tanzania craton.
-The Eastern branch is marked by a number active volcanos abundant geothermal features
+The two EARS branches of later converge in south west Tanzania and form a triple junction at the Rungwe volcanic complex in the Mbeya area.
+The development of the Western branch of the EARS may have developed due to the failure of the Eastern rift propagate effectively to southward as it encountered a rather stable Tanzania craton.
+The Eastern branch is marked by a number of active volcanos and abundant geothermal features whereas the western Rift shows only a few active volcanos and minimal surface geothermal activity.